5.04 – Medication Administration

 At UCO, a nurse will complete medication administration and tube feedings.
 MAC certified staff are available to backup assistance if needed.
 At Open Door Art Studio with Supported Employment, there are MAC certified staff to complete medication administration and tube feedings.
 Career Activity and Community (CAC) utilizes delegated services completed by the MSM.

-At Park West, only Licensed nursing staff will administer all medications for all individuals while present at the facility.
+At Park West, only Licensed nursing staff will administer all medications for all individuals while present at the facility, or delegate as permitted.

 During vacations and/or outings off-site, DSPs at Park West who have been certified to provide Medication Administration may administer medications as per OAC 5123 and the policy starting in section B of this section.

 Open Door does not have any role in the prescribing of individual medications.

 However, Open Door offers assistance to individuals to maintain and improve their health and medical status in collaboration with their medical doctor.
 Assistance with medication is a very important part of this effort toward a positive health status.
 Because each individual’s medical regime is specifically prescribed for them, Open Door tailors the supports according to those specific needs in the medical care plan and the person-centered plan.

 In accordance with the Medication Administration Rules (OAC 5123), the following procedures have been designed to ensure adherence to each individual’s prescribed medication requirements.

 - High School Diploma, GED equivalency or proof of higher education (OBN 4723-21-16-A)

 - Abuse Registry Check (OAC 56123:2-17-03)